-The SQL tutorials demonstrate various query keywords using sample data from an imaginary grocery store.
-There are three sample queries:
+This section contains three short examples of how to use SQL to guery data.
+The examples demonstrate various query keywords using sample data from an imaginary grocery store.
+There are three example queries:

-- Lesson 1 is a simple query using SELECT, WHERE, and ORDER BY - Lesson 2 selects data from three files using JOIN BY - Lesson 3 transfers summary records using GROUP BY and HAVING
+- Example 1 is a simple query using SELECT, WHERE, and ORDER BY. - Example 2 selects data from three files using JOIN BY. - Example 3 transfers summary records using GROUP BY and HAVING.

-To build a query, you must first specify the AS/400 data file(s) in the Lib/File(Member) box on the main AS/400 File Transfer screen.
-These lessons use three sample AS/400 files named PRODUCT, SUPPLIER, and SUPPROD in a library named GROCERY.
+To build a guery, you must first specify the AS/400 data file(s) in the Lib/File(Member) box on the main AS/400 File Transfer screen.
+These examples use three sample AS/400 files named PRODUCT, SUPPLIER, and SUPPROD in a library named GROCERY.
 The first few records of each file are listed in the following tables.